CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Prepare-NetQ-Cloud.md

 If this step fails for any reason, you can run `netq bootstrap reset` and then try again.
     {{%/notice%}}

 You are now ready to install the Cumulus NetQ software.
-Refer to [Install NetQ Using the Admin UI](../Install-NetQ-Using-AdminUI/).
+Refer to [Install NetQ Using the Admin UI](../Install-NetQ-Using-AdminUI/) (recommended) or [Install NetQ Using the NetQ CLI](../Install-NetQ-Using-CLI).

 ### KVM Three-Server Cluster